emmanueld9664/apcsa-freedom-project/entries/entry03.md

 Thankfully, Unity has multiple ways of doing this.
 Firstly, I had to edit Unity's understanding of the image in order for it to work.
 Unity views images as either Single, still images.
 Multiple, colliding images.
 Or as 3d Polygon objects.
-A Sprite Sheet is seen as a Multiple, so I changed the setting corresponding to this fact.
+A Sprite Sheet is seen as a Multiple separate images, so I changed the setting corresponding to this fact.
 Next, like most 2d games, I needed to change the amount of Pixels Per Unit to 16.
 To both fit the Background and Unity's measure of space.
 The last two parameters I needed to change were the image Filter, and the image Size.
 Filter represents how the image is shown, with further settings showing more blurred images, I had to change this setting to Point, as to keep the Sprite work sharp and edged.
 The size was simple, the image is 272x256 pixels, if I chose an image size smaller than this, it would end up blurry.
 Thus, I went with a 512x512 size in order to get the entire image to fit and not blur.
 You can see these parameters [here](parameters.png).

+Now that the parameters were complete, it is important to go over how these individual Sprites are taken from the Sprite Sheet.
+In the image seen previously, Unity has a function called the Sprite Editor.
+This editor allows the user to manipulate the shape and slice the Sprite Sheet how they please, with some automated options.
+The option I needed was to slice the sheet by Cell Size, which would automatically cut around a 16x32 pixel area, to account for the width and height of most individual Sprites.
+After telling the Sprite Editor to commit, it gave me [this](falseSpriteSheet.png).

 [Previous](entry02.md) | [Next](entry04.md)